-Our Goal Is to Ensure Safe Drinking Water for All of Our Residents.
+Our Goal is to Ensure Safe Drinking Water for All our Residents.

 We would like to note that much of what you see in the media is specific to individual water quality tests from homes with lead service lines, not the public water system.
 The drinking water produced by water suppliers, including our own Great Lakes Water Authority, DOES NOT contain lead.

 The State of Michigan adopted new rules requiring the City to remove and replace all lead water service lines (pipe runs from the water main to the meter inside the house) at public cost.

 What is a water service line?

 It is the pipe that brings the water into your home.
 It can be made out of copper, lead, galvanized steel, or plastic.
 It also only connects directly to the individual home and is NOT a reflection of the entire public water distribution system.